csuvrar/Unity-Starter-Project/README.md

 We hope you enjoy and if you are finding this for the first time and are interested, Meetings are every Friday 5pm - 6pm in the CS Building room 130 or you can reach out to one of our officers here. //Hyperlink About Us

-# Projects //ADD LEVELS
+# Projects
-There is a list of projects organized by level of difficulty for every new members to try and dip their toe into Unity, or pique their interests.
+Included in this repository are three project files organized by level of difficulty for every new members to try and dip their toe into Unity, or pique their personal interests.
+All you have to do is download the repository, as a zip file, from the green "Code" tab to have access to the Unity files
 ## Level 1: Introduction to the Unity UI and scripting (Unity version 2020.3.21f1 REQUIRE)
 This is a beginning project for everyone who's new to Unity and would like to see what the game engine is like
 - There are already premade assets, donwnloaded from the Unity asset store for player to grab and implement them in the world
 - Scripting has already been done to control the car with collision mechanics
   - Player can drive the car into the boxes using WASD keys
+## Level 2: Apply what you learned (Unity version 2020.3.21f1 REQUIRE)
+This level will require you to apply what you've learned in the previous level to fix a level
+- This project file will be the same as that from Level 1 but will have an additional file called "Challenge 1"
+- "Challenge 1" will have a similar script and collision mechanic as the previous but its code is broken and wrong
+  - This includes bad camera angle, poor movement and bad control
+- Your job is to fix the flaws in the mechanics and control to get the level into a playable state
+## Level 3: Unity challenge, create your own level (Unity version 2020.3.21f1 REQUIRE)
+This last level repisotory is for those who would want to expand on what they know to create their own level in the FPS genre
+- This project file is different from the first two in that it is a game geared toward the First Person Shooter genre
+- All there is needed to do is for you to create your own level, add movement to the enemy and whatever you wish to create your own FPS level

 # How to download Unity files //ADD PICTURES
 Press the downward arrow on the green "Code" button to pull up the tab with "Open with GitHub Desktop" and "Download ZIP"